angular/angular/aio/content/guide/router.md

 The Angular CLI performs this step for you.
 However, if you are creating an application manually or working with an existing, non-CLI application, verify that the imports and configuration are correct.
-The following is the default `ApplicationConfig` using the CLI with the `--routing` flag.
+The following is the default `ApplicationConfig` using the CLI.

 ```
 export const appConfig: ApplicationConfig = {